alaudet/raspi-sump/docs/installation.md

 ## Prerequisites

 - Raspberry Pi B or greater running **Raspberry Pi OS Bookworm (v12) or Trixie (v13)**
-- A compatible ultrasonic distance sensor (see below)
+- A compatible ultrasonic distance sensor (see [Hardware](hardware.md))
-- A voltage divider cable to reduce the echo pin signal from 5V to 3.3V
+- A voltage divider cable to reduce the echo pin signal from 5V to 3.3V (see below)
+- Sensor connected to the cable and Raspberry Pi gpio pins.
 - Internet access on the Pi for the initial package install

 ### Supported Sensors